karishmagrana/Big-Data-Final-Project/README.md

 Our Synthetic data and the scripts used to generate it can both be found in the `synthetic_data` directory.

+With the base Climate-FEVER dataset being approx 7000 data points in size, we generated a total of 3000 new datapoints - thus extending the original dataset's size by over 42%.

 ## Pruning

 ## Quantization